 by Susan Arruda

 The TVA/TA works as stabilizers to support our back and pelvis and provide us with good torso alignment.
 The transversus abdominis is involved in every single movement we perform; it's the first muscle to fire when almost any limb movement occurs.
 When we are not in the practice of actively engaging our abdominals with the abdominal draw in (aka, abdominal brace, abdominal hallowing) while maintaining a neutral spine, it puts extra strain on our lower back and contributes to poor posture.
 We need to actively practice this isometric abdominal contraction throughout your day by consciously pulling your navel into your spine and holding this contraction for 20-60 seconds intermittently throughout your day.
 Make sure you don't raise your rib cage as that engages other muscles other than the TVA.
-This draw in or vacuum exercise becomes easier with consistent practice and ultimately, you want to do this co-contraction with every exercise.
+This draw in (aka brace or vacuum) exercise becomes easier with consistent practice and ultimately, you want to do this co-contraction with every exercise.
 It also automatically sets you up for having better posture as well as offering greater support and protection for the lower back.

-Get in the habit of training your abs around the clock.
-You'll be amazed at the results!
+Get in the habit of training your abs around the clock and you'll be amazed at the results!